LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 - check unit for calibration methods other than "max"
 - can only pass initialized worklist guard
 - add date column
+- passing of worklist as positional argument?
+- `Worklist.calibrate`
+- no plot when `plot=False`
+- limit R²
+- polyorder = 2, rel_window_lenght = .01
+- integration bounds (baseline not constant due to window width)

 # Documentation
 - calibration